RerumNovarum/vsu.en/bst_aug/slides/monoid.markdown

 Monoid is a set with an associative binary operation on it and an identity element regarding this operation

+. . .

+Monoid is fundamental structure for range-queries

 * * *